AdobeDocs/commerce-frontend-core/src/pages/guide/themes/inherit.md

 SampleCompany wants it to be replaced with a holiday one, so it places a new background image with exactly the same name and [extension](https://glossary.magento.com/extension) in `app/design/frontend/SampleCompany/orange_winter/web/images/background.jpg`

-Once the Orange Winter theme is [applied]({{ page.baseurl }}/frontend-dev-guide/themes/theme-apply.html), the new holiday image overrides the one from Orange, so on [storefront](https://glossary.magento.com/storefront) the holiday background is visible.
+Once the Orange Winter theme is [applied](apply-storefront.md), the new holiday image overrides the one from Orange, so on [storefront](https://glossary.magento.com/storefront) the holiday background is visible.

 ![](../../_images/frontend/inh-background2.jpg)

-## Override templates {#theme-inherit-templates}
+## Override templates

 The fallback scheme for templates is the following (module context is always known for them):